 2011-12-13 Results not good for the volume control.
 I put a meter on it today.
 Turns out that it is indeed mono.
 It is three separate pots.
 One for power, one for volume, and one for treble.
 I can not run stereo thru the mono volume part.
 I will need to go back to the drawing board.

-Meter readings on the volume control pots
+Meter Reading on volume pot

 After doing some research I found that a car amp takes between 0.2 V and 5V for a “Line in” input.
 My current MP3 player puts out around 0.5 to 1V.
 Therefore, i need to preamp the signal to get it closer to the 5V range, and to give it some signal to run thru whatever volume control I come up with. (still looking for a radio stereo knob).
 After HOURS of searching the net, i found this.
 It will amp up to 10X (2.8V).
 I could not find any dimensions I hope it will fit inside the radio chassis.